dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 #### Next Community Call

-Next community call is on the 6th of October.
+Next community call is on the 23th of March.
 Suggestions for talks are welcomed.